Choosing the healthcare team for your pregnancy

-When you’re newly pregnant you’ll need to make decisions about your care during your pregnancy and for the birth.
-Here’s how it works.
+When you’re newly pregnant you’ll need to make decisions about your healthcare during your pregnancy and for the birth.

 From the moment you discover you’re pregnant, you start on a steep learning curve.
-As well as coming to grips with your changing body, you’ll need to work out who’ll be caring for you over the next 9 months.
+As well as coming to grips with your changing body, you’ll need to work out who’ll be on your healthcare team during your pregnancy.

-Between doctors, midwives and doulas, the choices can seem overwhelming.
-Your decision will also depend on where you live, how your pregnancy is going and whether you have private health insurance.
+Between doctors, midwives and doulas, the choice can seem overwhelming.
+Your decision will also depend on where you live, how your pregnancy is progressing and whether you have private health insurance.

-Here’s a who’s who of the healthcare professionals who can guide you from those 2 lines on your pregnancy test to the day you finally meet your baby.
+It's important to think about your healthcare for pregnancy early on.
+Here’s a list of healthcare professionals who can help you as well as health services that can support you from pregnancy to the day you finally meet your baby.

-You’ll visit your GP for most of your routine monthly, then fortnightly pregnancy checkups.
+You’ll visit your GP for most of your routine monthly and then fortnightly pregnancy checkups.
 You’ll go to the hospital for your scans, tests and a 28-week appointment with the hospital midwives.

 GPs can also have shared care arrangement with an obstetrician in the private system.